MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wms-only-mode-exchange-data.md

 Business events keep external systems informed about the progress and actions going on in Supply Chain Management.
 With this setup, the external systems don't need to keep polling for information that might not have changed since the last request, but instead only need to react when informed.

 Several out-of-the-box business events are supported for warehouse integration.
-The following table lists several (but not all) of them. <!-- KFM: How can the reader learn about the rest of them? -->
+The following table lists several (but not all) of them.

 | Business event ID | Description |
 |---|---|